ctthanhthao/generator-application/README.md

 #II.
 How to run
 Make sure that the network is available then we follow steps as below :

-  1. After extracting generator-application.jar, in generator-application folder, open terminal from this folder
+  1. In generator-application folder, open terminal from this folder

   2. Run "docker-compose build".
 It will take around 5 minutes to get this step done.
      Tasks will be perform in this steps such as create database, execute unit tests/integration tests before jar file is generated